gjroots/esp32_nat_router_plus/docs/Advanced_topics.md

 - Ap IP:  You can customize the IP address of the access point to acces Web interface.
 - Custom DNS: The advanced settings feature also allows you to add custom DNS serveto the configuration.
 By doing so, you can prioritize specific DNS servers or configure alternative DNS servers based on your needs.
 - Random MAC Address: To configure a random MAC address for the access point.
-This feature enhances security and privacy by preventing the access point's MAC address from being tracked or identified by unauthorized pa
+This feature enhances security and privacy by preventing the access point's MAC address from being tracked or identified by unauthorized parties.

 ### Command Line Interface